 To receive your absentee ballot:

-- In person: You may go to the Board of Elections office of the county in which your voting residence is located during regular business hours after absentee ballots are available for voting, but no later than the day before the election, and request, receive and vote your ballot at the Board office.
+- In person: You may go to the Board of Elections office of the county in which your voting residence is located during regular business hours after absentee ballots are available for voting, and request, receive and vote your ballot at the Board office.

 - By mail: You may mail your properly completed absentee ballot application bearing your original signature to the Board of Elections of the county in which your voting residence is located.
 The Board must receive your request by noon on the Saturday before the election.
 However, you should submit your request as far in advance of the election as possible to ensure there is sufficient time for the board to mail you a ballot and for you to timely return that ballot.